Become a Notetaker

 A notetaker is a student who is able to attend a specific course and take notes for another student who has an academic accommodation.

 By taking notes, the notetaker is helping a student in need, as well as enhancing their own academic skills.
 This is a very important job because students with academic accommodations are offered notetakers in the classroom to assist in obtaining all relevant classroom discussion in order to improve the opportunity for success.

-- Excellent attendance and on-time arrival.
+- Have excellent attendance and on-time arrival,

 - On each page of notes, please type or write the date and course (prefix/number/section) of the notes.